 If you’re not using both inbound and outbound sales strategies, you won’t make as many sales as those who do.

-You should now understand the benefits so if you’re not using outbound strategies, take action now.
+Now that you understand the benefits, take action now.
 Get started on creating the best sales process that combines both techniques to create an edge over competitors and increase your revenue.